DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ## Animate Volume Properties

 Modulating temporally the volume attributes will make the demo more dynamic.
-Right now, nothing moves except the light, and we are going to change that!
+Everything is static except the light, and we are going to change that!

-We can create a new material parameter which will be the absorption.
+We can create a new material parameter that will represents the cloud absorption.
 It's going to be a simple factor applied to every sample.

 As usual, let's modify the material and the shader to add a new uniform.